 Gretchen Helm, a graduate of USI with a BS in Health Services, has been a GSSI staff member since August, 2010.
 Her favorite memory of being a Girl Scout was spending time with her father at the Father/Daughter dance.
 Gretchen enjoys working at Girl Scouts because of the opportunity to help girls become confident leaders who can, one day, change the world.
 Gretchen also volunteers as a Girl Scout adult troop volunteer and continues to participate in community functions.
 Her hobbies are spending time with family and friends, reading, and camping.
 She was previously employed in the Health Services field.

 Gretchen works with North Central, West, and Posey service units.

 Donna Hodge has been on the GSSI staff for 35 years and a GSUSA member for 43 years.
 Her favorite memory of Girl Scouting is a trip her troop took to Washington, D.C.
 What Donna enjoys the most about her job is getting to know and collaborate with wonderful Girl Scout leaders, who share their time, talents, and resources to benefit girls in our community.
 Donna is a member of Altrusa International, the Vogel Spring Park Neighborhood Association, and the Garvinwood Neighborhood Association.
-Donna is also a member of the Eastern Star #555 and Vegeran of Foreign Wars Auqiliary 1114.
+Donna is also a member of the Eastern Star #555 and Veteran of Foreign Wars Auxiliary 1114.
 An enthusiastic gardener, she loves planting vegetables and flowers, and is an avid reader.

 Donna works with Daviess, Martin, Gibson, Perry, Pike, and Spencer service units.